Social Worker Registration Compliance and Support

 Our role

-We take the lead on responding to concerns about anyone who is not registered as a social worker.
+We take the lead on responding to concerns about anyone who is presenting or practicing as a social worker, but is not registered as a social worker.
+Concerns about the competence or actions of a non-registered worker need to be directed to their employing organisation.

 Information